-During a routine visit to your dentist, you may be required to take an x-ray.
-In this case, you’ll be given a bite plate as the x-ray machine takes images from both sides of your mouth.
+When visiting the dentist for a routine check-up, you may be asked to take an x-ray.
+This involves using a bite plate while the x-ray machine captures images from both sides of your mouth.
 Depending on your situation, your dentist may need to take two to four x-ray visits to capture images of your teeth and gums.

 - Bone loss

-Since x-rays are tools that can detect gum diseases and cavities in their earliest stages of development, they can prevent serious complications.
-One of the problems they can detect is an impacted tooth.
-An impacted tooth becomes difficult to remove and may require specialized procedures that are invasive and require a considerable recovery period.
+Since x-rays can detect gum diseases and cavities in their earliest stages of development, they can prevent serious complications.
+An impacted tooth, for example, can become difficult to remove and may require invasive procedures that require a considerable recovery period.
 X-rays can also detect bone loss in the gums, preventing complications such as changes to the shape of the face and other serious dental health issues.

 Cutting Down Costs

 X-ray dentistry can also help you save money in the long run.
-By detecting dental health problems early in order to avoid serious implications as well as the costs of treating the condition.
-Serious complications require extensive procedures and significant recovery periods, which can be time-consuming and expensive.
-Therefore, investing in x-ray dentistry helps you to avoid gum disease as well as the time and financial cost incurred to treat it.
+By detecting dental health problems early, you can avoid serious implications and the costs associated with treating them.
+Serious complications often require extensive procedures and significant recovery periods, which can be time-consuming and expensive.
+Therefore, investing in x-ray dentistry can help you avoid gum disease and the time and financial cost incurred to treat it.